Skip to main content

 Holidays, Juneteenth National Freedom Day, commemorate the abolition of slavery, Sec.
 1-3-8 am'd.

-This bill would designate the third Saturday in June of each year as Juneteenth National Freedom Day to commemorate the abolition of slavery throughout the United States and its territories in 1865.
+• Designates the third Saturday in June each year as Juneteenth National Freedom Day to commemorate the abolition of slavery.

-This bill would require the Governor to issue an annual proclamation honoring this observance and recognizing the important contributions African-Americans have made to Alabama's communities, culture, and economy.
+• Requires the Governor to issue an annual proclamation honoring the observance and recognizing contributions of African-Americans to Alabama.

 Subjects